seppmail/SEPPmail365cloud/README.md

 If you set up everything according to the description above, and still have mail-loops, check if the recipient is also in the SEPPmail.cloud, the recipient tenant MUST also use the newest connectors (CBC).
 Reach out to he recipients admin and force them to update their setup.

-### Well-Known Error: New-SC365Rukes asks for rulenames
+### Well-Known Error: New-SC365Rules asks for rule names

 We saw this on several windows machines, but could not trace it down so far.
 If you get this error send us an e-Mail to support.